-Balance Sheet (page 26)
+Balance Sheet (page 29)

-The Balance Sheet is fundamental to the understanding of the Council's financial position at the end of the financial year.
-It shows the value of the Council's current and non-current assets and liabilities, which are matched by the level of 'usable' and 'unusable' reserves held.
+The Balance Sheet presents the value of the Council's current and non-current assets and liabilities recognised by the Council as at 31st March 2016 with the bottom line effectively being the net worth of the organisation.
+The net assets of the Council (assets less liabilities) are matched by the level of 'usable' and 'unusable' reserves held.
 Usable reserves are those resources that the Council may use to provide services subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
 Unusable reserves are those that the Council is not able to use to provide services.
 Unusable reserves include those that hold unrealised gains and losses, where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences as shown by the 'adjustments between accounting basis and funding basis under regulations' line in the Movement in Reserves Statement.

-Cash Flow Statement (page 27)
+Cash Flow Statement (page 30)